pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 - Organized routes (easy to find and maintain)
 - Simple patterns(unnecessary complications are removed)
 - Easily reorganized code (design changes to the app require minor refactoring over a complete rewrite)
-- Understandable by creators and users
+- Understandable by creators and users.

 ## C.R.U.D. and methods

 So far, in your server builds, you have only been making requests to read data.
 Recall that there are four main things to do with data: **C**reate, **R**ead, **U**pdate, and **D**elete.
-Each of the four actions has an associated HTTP verb or method:
+Each of the four actions has an associated HTTP verb (also can be referred to as a method):

 - `GET` - request to read data
 - `POST` - request to create data